UPDATED 16:59 EST / NOVEMBER 13 2024

 That partnership is with Juniper, the companies disclosed today.
 According to Reuters, the network equipment maker will support Recogni’s efforts to build an AI inference system that can be installed in server racks.
 AI processors are often deployed in multichip clusters, which means they must be linked together using the kind of network gear that Juniper sells.

 Recogni envisions its hardware finding use among hyperscalers, cloud providers and enterprises.
-In parallel with its efforts to develop a rack-based AI inference system, the company is working on a new version of Pareto chip.
+In parallel with its efforts to develop a rack-based AI inference system, the company is working on a new version of its chip.
 The next-generation processor is expected to enter production in 2026.

 Image: Recogni